brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 ## Wording

-This wording is very much incomplete, in the interests of time to try to get this paper in C++23.

 The wording here is grouped by functionality added rather than linearly going through the standard text.

 ### Concept `formattable`